mahdi-shafiei/jaxkineticmodel/README.md

 ### Reference
 If you use this package in your work, please reference:

+[1] Lent, P. V., Bunkova, O., Planken, L., Schmitz, J., & Abeel, T. (2024).
-[1] Neural Ordinary Differential Equations Inspired Parameterization of Kinetic Models
+Neural Ordinary Differential Equations Inspired Parameterization of Kinetic Models. bioRxiv, 2024-12.